Politics1

 THE TWO MAJOR PARTIES:

-DEMOCRATIC PARTY (DNC) - The Democrats regained the White House in 2020, but barely maintained majority control of the US House, and won narrow control of the US Senate.
-The 2022 midterms were much better for the Democrats than was predicted and historically expected: they narrowly lost the House, gained a Senate seat and gained three governorships.
+DEMOCRATIC PARTY (DNC) - The Democrats lost the White House and US Senate majority control in 2024, and lost the US House majority in 2022.
 Democrats now hold several key governorships (MI, WI, IL, NC, NY, CA, PA, AZ, others).
-Democrats run the wide gamut from the near Euro-style democratic-socialist left (Alexandria Ocasio-Cortez and Cori Bush) and traditional mainstream liberals (Joe Biden, Kamala Harris, Gavin Newsom, Elizabeth Warren), to the pragmatic centrists (Josh Gottheimer, Jared Polis, and the US House's New Democrat Coalition), to the "GOP-lite" style center-right (Joe Manchin and the Blue Dog Democrats).
+Democrats run the wide gamut from the near Euro-style democratic-socialist left (Alexandria Ocasio-Cortez) and traditional mainstream liberals (Kamala Harris, Gavin Newsom, Pete Buttigieg, Elizabeth Warren), to the pragmatic centrists (Josh Gottheimer, Jared Polis, Josh Shapiro, and the US House's New Democrat Coalition), to the "GOP-lite" style center-right (Joe Manchin and the Blue Dog Democrats).
 Official affiliated national Democratic sites include:

-REPUBLICAN PARTY (RNC) - Republicans lost the Presidency and US Senate control in 2020.
-The Republican narrowly recaptured the US House in 2022, but the Dems held the Senate, and unexpectedly gained governorships.
+REPUBLICAN PARTY (RNC) - Republicans regained the Presidency and US Senate control in 2024.
+The Republican narrowly recaptured the US House in 2022.
 The GOP: We're Back!However, the GOP holds several key Governorships, including TX, OH, FL, GA, MO, and VA.
-Pre-Trump, the Republicans could generally be classified into several different sub-sets: traditional establishment conservatives (Mitch McConnell, Kevin McCarthy, Mitt Romney), the "Religious Right" (Mike Pence, Josh Hawley), libertarians (Rand Paul, Thomas Massie), the old-style Reagan center-right (Susan Collins, Larry Hogan), the firebrand Tea Party movement conservatives (Ron DeSantis, Jim Jordan, Ted Cruz, and the House Freedom Caucus), and - since 2016 - the gadfly conspiracy theorist QAnon faction (Marjorie Taylor Greene, etc).
-Former President Donald Trump, however, is a political nationalist and economic populist who does not fit neatly into any of these traditional GOP factions, and in fact handily vanquished 2016 nomination rivals from each of the various other wings of the party.
-Since 2016, Trump largely bent the party to his outlook - and many from the rival conservative factions of years past are retooling themselves into versions of Trump-lite to appeal to the base.
-For now, the Trump MAGA faction remains in firm control of the RNC, the US House Republican Caucus, and most state party organizations.
+Pre-Trump, the Republicans could generally be classified into several different sub-sets: traditional establishment conservatives (John Thune, John Cornyn), the "Religious Right" (Mike Johnson, Josh Hawley), libertarians (Rand Paul, Thomas Massie), the old-style Reagan center-right (Susan Collins, Larry Hogan), the old firebrand Tea Party movement conservatives (Ron DeSantis, Jim Jordan, Ted Cruz, and the House Freedom Caucus), and - since 2016 - the gadfly conspiracy theorist QAnon faction (Marjorie Taylor Greene, etc).
+Former President Donald Trump, however, is a political nationalist and economic populist and his MAGA views do not fit neatly into any of these traditional GOP factions, although he and his politics hold nearly full control over the national party.
+Since 2016, Trump largely bent the party to his outlook - and many from the rival conservative factions of years past are retooling themselves into versions of MAGA-lite to appeal to the base.
+The Trump MAGA faction remains in firm control of the RNC, the US House Republican Caucus, and most state party organizations.
 Official, affiliated national GOP sites include:

 THE THIRD PARTIES: